LL-37 5mg

 Products from Loti Labs are for Research Use Only

-The research use only designation reflects regulatory requirements governing experimental compounds.
+The research use only designation reflects regulatory requirements for experimental compounds.
 Researchers must understand these limitations when designing studies and planning experimental protocols.
 Proper compliance protects both research institutions and individual investigators from regulatory violations.

-Site-specific institutional policies may impose additional requirements for research chemical handling and documentation.
+Site-specific institutional policies may have additional requirements for research chemical handling and documentation.
 Researchers should consult with institutional safety committees and regulatory affairs offices to ensure full compliance with applicable regulations.
 The product information provided by Loti Labs includes necessary regulatory notices and handling guidelines.

-The research application scope for LL-37 includes antimicrobial susceptibility testing, cellular interaction studies, membrane research, and immune system investigations.
-These applications fall within established research use parameters and support advancement of scientific knowledge through controlled experimentation.
+The research application scope for LL-37 includes antimicrobial susceptibility testing, cellular interaction studies, membrane research and immune system research.
+These applications are within the research use parameters and support advancement of scientific knowledge through controlled experimentation.Understanding research use limitations helps investigators design their experimental protocols and stay compliant throughout their research program.
+Loti Labs supports researchers with regulatory requirements and research applications for LL-37 and related compounds.

 References

 - Dürr, U.H.N., Sudheendra, U.S., Ramamoorthy, A. (2006).
 LL-37, the only human member of the cathelicidin family of antimicrobial peptides.
-Biochimica et Biophysica Acta (BBA) – Biomembranes, 1758(9), 1408-1425.
+Biochimica et Biophysica Acta (BBA) – Biomembranes, 1758(9), 1408-1425. https://doi.org/10.1016/j.bbamem.2006.03.030

 - Huang, L.C., et al. (2006).
 Multifunctional roles of human cathelicidin (LL-37) at the ocular surface.
-Investigative Ophthalmology & Visual Science, 47(6), 2369-2380.
+Investigative Ophthalmology & Visual Science, 47(6), 2369-2380. https://iovs.arvojournals.org/article.aspx?articleid=2124704

 - Hou, M., et al. (2013).
 Antimicrobial peptide LL-37 and IDR-1 ameliorate MRSA pneumonia in vivo.
-Cellular Physiology and Biochemistry, 32(3), 614-623.
+Cellular Physiology and Biochemistry, 32(3), 614-623. https://doi.org/10.1159/000354883

 - Karger, T. (Year).
 LL-37 and inflammatory diseases: A review.
 [Journal name], [volume(issue)], pages.
+[Link not available]

 - Oren, Z., et al. (1999).
 Structure and organization of the human antimicrobial peptide LL-37.
-Biochemical Journal, 341, 501-513.
+Biochemical Journal, 341, 501-513. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1220599/

 - R.Koczulla, et al. (2003).
 An angiogenic role for the human peptide antibiotic LL-37/hCAP-18.
-Journal of Clinical Investigation, 111(11), 1665-1672.
+Journal of Clinical Investigation, 111(11), 1665-1672. https://doi.org/10.1172/JCI200317905

 - Lande, R., et al. (2007).
 Plasmacytoid dendritic cells sense self-DNA coupled with antimicrobial peptide.
-Nature, 449(7162), 564-569.
+Nature, 449(7162), 564-569. https://doi.org/10.1038/nature06116

 - Mookherjee, N., et al. (2014).
 Antimicrobial host defence peptides: functions and clinical potential.
-Nature Reviews Drug Discovery, 13(5), 321-340.
+Nature Reviews Drug Discovery, 13(5), 321-340. https://doi.org/10.1038/nrd4289

 - Walters, S.M., et al. (2010).
 LL-37 induces apoptosis in colon cancer cells.
-Peptides, 31(9), 1649-1653.
+Peptides, 31(9), 1649-1653. https://doi.org/10.1016/j.peptides.2010.05.006

 Weight | .03125 lbs |